 - a professional user.

-What could be minor use?
+What is minor use?

 The number of possible combinations of crops and pests is huge.
 Therefore, the Swedish Chemicals Agency decides on UPMAs on a case-by-case basis.
-The decisions are based on the conditions in each specific application.
+The decisions on UPMA are based on the conditions in each specific application.

 For guidance of what could be considered as a minor use it is possible to get a list of all current decisions of UPMAs.
 You get the list by searching in our database Pesticides Register.
 Please search for “UPMA” and ”Alla”.
 The list resulting from your search can be exported to an Excel-file.